Rang3l2/HTB-Walkthroughs/Medium-Seal.md

 :: Progress: [81630/81630] :: Job [1/1] :: 480 req/sec :: Duration: [0:02:13] :: Errors: 0 ::
 ```

-Tomcat services has the "WAR file to deploy" feature to deploy .war files, which could also be used to upload a malicious payload however the directory was blocked.
+Tomcat services has the "WAR file to deploy" feature to deploy .war files, which could also be used to upload a malicious payload, However that page was blocked.

-The tester firsted created a payload using msfvenom

 The tester was able to access it by abusing Nginx path normalisation.
 This feature normalises URL paths, however by entering the characters "/test/..;/" the Nginx reverse proxy will not normalise the path correctly and parse "../" therefore the desired  page will be served therefore by entering the URL "https://seal.htb/manager/test/..;/html" the server will actually return "https://seal.htb/manager/html" bypassing the restriction.
 This worked to access the manager page however required more work to
  get the war file upload to work.
-The tester had to intercept the post request with burp suite and change the post URL to the bypass the address with the double period and a semicolon, shown below.
+The tester had to intercept the post request with burp suit and change the post URL to bypass the restriction with the double period and a semicolon, shown below.

+The tester created a payload using msfvenom.

 ![web_error](https://private-user-images.githubusercontent.com/63368388/285900777-51dad20f-c45f-4952-88dd-c7318ab0069c.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTEiLCJleHAiOjE3MDEwOTQ3NTEsIm5iZiI6MTcwMTA5NDQ1MSwicGF0aCI6Ii82MzM2ODM4OC8yODU5MDA3NzctNTFkYWQyMGYtYzQ1Zi00OTUyLTg4ZGQtYzczMThhYjAwNjljLnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFJV05KWUFYNENTVkVINTNBJTJGMjAyMzExMjclMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjMxMTI3VDE0MTQxMVomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPWEzODlmYjk5ODgzZDFmN2M4MmI1OGFiMzk2MzUzOGQyNGQ1OTc2MjJmODZhMDY0OGE0MTU5ODI5Zjk2NjE0NzYmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0JmFjdG9yX2lkPTAma2V5X2lkPTAmcmVwb19pZD0wIn0.SKic49GtzK-MompbSwuBjZ_ycukZz2iEzfQjk94QOBE)

 Once the malicious file was uploaded the tester navigated to https://seal.htb/revshell/ which executed the shell connecting it to the netcat listener.